deepesdl/deepesdl-doc/docs/guide/user-guide.md

 If your Jupyter server is not already running, you may be presented with a menu of user JupyterLab profiles to use for your session; there might be one or more JupyterLab profiles to choose from, depending on the computational resources needs of your team.
-Please select an adequate JupyterLab profiles for your current task; it might not always require the strongest computational resources available.
+Please select a suitable profile for your current task; it might not always require the strongest computational resources available.
 After choosing your environment, you will see a progress bar appear for a few